MiltonGreat/Employee-Attrition-Dashboard/README.md

 ### Objective

-The goal of this project is to explore employee attrition in the healthcare industry and provide actionable insights into:
+The goal of this project is to explore employee attrition in the healthcare industry:

 - Factors contributing to employee attrition in healthcare.
 - Key predictors of employee turnover.
-- Imbalanced dataset challenges and solutions, including handling class imbalance.
 - Employee sentiment analysis and key attributes influencing job satisfaction.
-- Model interpretation and feature importance to guide healthcare management decisions.

 ### Problem Statement